TMC govt will have to pay heavy price for not withdrawing lockdown on Aug 5: Dilip Ghosh

 "This is not the time to pursue communal politics.
 The BJP should refrain from indulging in communal politics in the midst of the pandemic.
 In Bengal, we have always witnessed harmony and brotherhood among all religions and cultures.
 Nothing should be done to spoil that," he said.

-The West Bengal government has for the fourth time changed the dates for complete lockdown this month owing to local festivals.
-The revised dates are August 5 (Wednesday), 8 (Saturday), 20 (Thursday), 21 (Friday), 27 (Thursday), 28 (Friday) and 31 (Monday), according to the government notification issued on Monday.
+The West Bengal government has for the fourth time changed the dates of complete lockdown this month owing to local festivals.
+The total shutdown days, following the latest revision, fall on August 5 (Wednesday), 8 (Saturday), 20 (Thursday), 21 (Friday), 27 (Thursday), 28 (Friday) and 31 (Monday), according to the government notification issued on Monday.

 ALSO READ